montagejs/mr/docs/Package-API.md

     the browser, the `window`, `browser`, and `montage` engines are applied.
 This property is likely to be deprecated and replaced by an `if` block or other content-negotiation blocks in the future.
--   **directories**: an object containing optional `lib` and `packages` directory overrides.
-The `lib` directory is a location relative to this package at which to find modules.
-The `packages` directory is a location relative to this package in which to find unknown packages by name.
 -   **main**: the module identifier of the module that represents this package when required in other packages by the mapping module identier, or in this package by its own name.